DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 To adjust the duration of the slow down effect, you can use the `Passive Effect Duration` field in the power's scriptable object.

+If you can, don't make the power immediately set the time scale back and forth.
+Try to smoothly transition between the time scales.

 ## Document the New Power

+Write a word document or something describing how the power works.
+I'll make it look better and throw it in the wiki later.

 ## Create Shotgun Logic